ChrisDuffley/stationPlaylist/addonuserguide.md

 NVDA can be configured to run in secure screens, and if this is the case, NVDA restricts users from saving settings, installing add-ons, and viewing the log.
 In addition to not allowing you from interacting with StationPlaylist suite of applications, the following limitations are present in secure screens:

-* SPL Controller layer commands cannot be performed.
+* SPL Controller layer commands cannot be performed
-* You cannot switch to Studio from other programs.
+* You cannot switch to Studio from other programs
-* You cannot obtain Studio and/or encoder status.
+* You cannot obtain Studio and/or encoder status

 In addition, it is possible to run NVDA in secure mode with secure screen like restrictions while not in secure screens (not recommended).
 If this happens, the following restrictions will be in place when interacting with SPL suite of applications:

-* You cannot create, copy, rename, delete, or configure triggers for broadcast profiles.
+* You cannot create, copy, rename, delete, or configure triggers for broadcast profiles
-* You cannot save add-on settings, including encoder settings for the add-on.
+* You cannot save add-on settings, including encoder settings for the add-on
-* You cannot copy playlist transcripts to the clipboard or save them to a file.
+* You cannot copy playlist transcripts to the clipboard or save them to a file
-* You cannot configure advanced add-on settings or reset add-on settings to defaults as these settings categories will be unavailable in add-on settings dialog.
+* You cannot configure advanced add-on settings or reset add-on settings to defaults as these settings categories will be unavailable in add-on settings dialog

 Because of these restrictions, you should not copy StationPlaylist add-on to secure screens, nor run NVDA in secure mode while not in secure screens unless required.